-If you have a watch, the invigilator will ask you to hand it to them.

-Do not talk to or try to communicate with or disturb other candidates once the on-screen test has started.

-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.

-Do not borrow anything from another candidate during the on-screen test.
+- 6 If you have a watch, the invigilator will ask you to hand it to them. - 7 Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room. - 8 If you leave the exam room unaccompanied by an invigilator before the onscreen test has finished, you will not be allowed to return. - 9 Do not borrow anything from another candidate during the on-screen test.